 This set of scenarios have been modelled by means of different modelling tools or different combinations of modelling tools.
-More specifically, this comparative assessment has involved the following model (combinations) will be used: (i) AGMEMOD-MITERRA and (ii) CAPRI.
-The AGMEMOD-MITERRA tool combines an economic model (AGMEMOD) with a biophysical model (MITERRA), whereas CAPRI is a mainly economic model, with an extensive biophysical representation of EU agriculture.
+More specifically, this comparative assessment has involved the following model (combinations): (i) AGMEMOD-MITERRA and (ii) CAPRI.
+The AGMEMOD-MITERRA tool combines an economic model (AGMEMOD) with a biophysical model (MITERRA), whereas CAPRI is mainly an economic model, with an extensive biophysical representation of EU agriculture.

-In addition to the baseline definition and baseline comparison (see Task 3.1), Task 3.2 focuses on a comparative assessment of scenarios and the insights this offers into the ways in which models deviate from each other with respect to scenario results and into the reasons why this happens.
-As such, the focus of this task is to provide a proof of principle of the model combinations (including the model linkage work done under the SUPREMA project) that are used to simulate the agricultural policy scenario.
+In addition to the baseline definition and baseline comparison the report focuses on a comparative assessment of scenarios and the insights this offers into the ways in which models deviate from each other with respect to scenario results and into the reasons why this happens.
+As such, the focus of this report is to provide a proof of principle of the model combinations (including the model linkage work done under the SUPREMA project, see also SUPREMA Report #1) that are used to simulate the agricultural policy scenario.
 The scope (and budget) of the SUPREMA project does not provide for a detailed CAP scenario assessment, but rather used some illustrative agricultural policy scenarios for modelling tools comparison.